magentabusiness/magentabusiness.github.io/_includes/templates/iot-gateway/opcua-connector/opcua-advanced-section.md

 On the main **"Status"** tab, copy connection address (UA TCP).

-To connect your OPC-UA server to ThingsBoard, open the OPC-UA Connector configuration file (opcua.json) and replace the "url" value with the copied connection address.
+To connect your OPC-UA server to IoT Hub, open the OPC-UA Connector configuration file (opcua.json) and replace the "url" value with the copied connection address.

 Our **server** section would look like this: